MoShikA/ARD_FlightStick/README.md

 # ARD_FlightStick
 This is th e Arduino FPV Flight Stick repo
-Use it at your own risk and check that it does what you want it to do.
+Use this code on your own risk, check that it does what you want it to do.
+Not responsible for any injuries/accidents of any kind.